 - Decongestants and antihistamines to relieve nasal congestion and runny nose

 - Note: Over the counter cough and cold medication should not be given to children under 4 years of age.
 This type of medication can cause serious life threatening problems in young children.

 - Numbing throat spray for pain control in older children and adults, although the relief is very short-lived

-- Corticosteroids if there is trouble breathing
+- Corticosteroids to help manage discomfort or help breathing if there is trouble

 - Get plenty of rest

 - Try warm liquids (tea or broth), or cool liquids

 - Gargle with warm saline several times a day

 - Avoid irritants that might affect your throat, such as tobacco smoke and cold air

 To help reduce your chances of a sore throat: